The Path Here

 The story behind TrekMeetHi, I’m Manish.

-By day, I work in software, but I have always admired the healing power of nature and the outdoors.
-I believe that a quiet walk is the best way to reset a busy mind.
+By day, I work in software.
+But I have always admired the healing power of nature — and I believe a quiet walk is the best way to reset a busy mind.

-For the past six years, I have had the privilege of founding and running OZ Outdoors as a volunteer trail leader, a community that has grown to over 3,000 members.
-After personally leading over 400 hikes, I learned one thing: I love the trail, but getting there hasn’t always been easy.
+For the past six years, I have had the privilege of founding and running OZ Outdoors, a Sydney hiking community that has grown to over 3,000 members.
+After personally leading 400+ hikes, I learned one thing: I love the trail.
+Getting there hasn’t always been easy.

 The Digital Struggle

-To find, or organise a single walk, we were forced to juggle a chaotic mix of generic apps — one for the event, another for chat, a banking app for shared costs, and a separate map app for the route.
+To find or organise a single walk, we juggled a chaotic mix of generic apps — Meetup for the event, WhatsApp for the chat, bank apps for petrol or gratuity transfers, AllTrails for the route.
 It was noisy, disjointed, and stressful.

 1. Built for Parties, Not Peaks